JRJurman/automated-ticket-printer/README.md

 will be reviewed first-and-foremost, commits should have a present-tense single line that details what will be added.

-### Current Tasks
+### Issues
 If you want to help contribute, but don't know what needs to be worked on, check [the issues tab on github](https://github.com/JRJurman/ticket-printer/issues).
 Anything on there that is not assigned is up-for-grabs.
 For any issues with the **help wanted** label, I'm specifically looking for comments or someone to help work on it.
 For issues with the **discussion** label, I'm looking for comments or feedback, usually on potential features or work items that aren't completely defined yet, or need some fleshing out.

+### PRs
+There are also [PRs with the **needs review**](https://github.com/JRJurman/ticket-printer/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aopen%20label%3A%22needs%20review%22) label.
+One way that anyone can contribute is by reviewing
+PRs with this label.
+These PRs may include large code changes, or small README updates.
+If a PR looks confusing, or is unclear, call it out!
+This project should be easy to approach and make changes to.
+If a new PR does not include enough documentation (in the form of comments, or in the README), then the PR should be updated.

 ### Watches, Printers, Hooks, Oh My!
 If you want to contribute by making new watches, printers, or hooks, that's